wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-options/includes/4-create-global-concurrency-policy.md

-WinAutomation supports parallel execution of numerous processes or even parallel execution of many instances of the same process.
-Concurrency policies allow you to restrict the number of processes that can be executed simultaneously.
+WinAutomation supports parallel execution of numerous processes, or even of many instances of the same process.
+Concurrency policies allow you to restrict the number of processes that can be run simultaneously.

-By implementing a concurrency policy, you can ensure that low-performance machines will not execute a high number of processes at the same time and you may prevent crashes.
+By implementing a concurrency policy, you can ensure that low-performance machines will not run a high number of processes at the same time and you may prevent crashes.

 To create a global concurrency policy: